- Who We Are

 Under current law, public employees covered by union contracts can opt out of paying for the political activities of their unions.
 In fact, people can choose not to join the union at all.
 But because unions do so much more than political work, including negotiating contracts for pay raises, benefits, job protections and more that benefit all workers, states may pass collective bargaining laws that require all public employees at unionized workplaces to contribute their fair share toward those costs.
 Those who choose not to join the union must pay so-called “agency fees.”

-The Janus case and its implications for UFT members
+Background on the case and its implications for UFT members

 How this Supreme Court case could impact workers' wages CNN Money, Feb.
 26, 2018